Free VoIP services

 Aside from letting you make VoIP calls, most free VoIP phone services have messaging options, too.
 You can even create group chats with multiple users.
 As a bonus, you can also use these applications to share links, photos, videos, and files to other people either individually or in those group chats.

 Sometimes, a free VoIP telephone service also lets you make video calls.
-Facebook Messenger, Skype, and most other free VoIP providers let you use your computer or mobile device’s camera, speaker, and mic to make video calls over the internet.
+Facebook Messenger and a few other free VoIP providers let you use your computer or mobile device’s camera, speaker, and mic to make video calls over the internet.
 That’s definitely something that you can’t do with regular landlines.

 If you need to host VoIP calls for multiple parties, there’s free VoIP software that lets you do that, too.